-Hands down one of the best hikes to do for any first timer visiting Grand Teton National Park is the Jenny Lake to Hidden Falls to Inspiration Point hike.
-It has it’s more challenging little uphill stints, but you get to see a waterfall and the ever beautiful Jenny Lake.
-If you only have one day in Grand Teton National Park, this is a perfect several hour hike that can fit into your one day itinerary.
+Hands down one of the best hikes to do for any first-timer visiting Grand Teton National Park is the Jenny Lake to Hidden Falls to Inspiration Point hike.
+It has its more challenging little uphill stints, but you get to see a waterfall and the ever-beautiful Jenny Lake.
+If you only have one day in Grand Teton National Park, this is a perfect several-hour hike that can fit into your one-day itinerary.

 Ok, enough chatter.
 About the hike.

-Getting There: Make your way to Jenny Lake Visitor Center and follow the paved path to Jenny Lake.
+Make your way to Jenny Lake Visitor Center and follow the paved path to Jenny Lake.
 Once at Jenny Lake, you have two options.
 Option 1) Hike clockwise from the Visitor Center and travel along the lake shore for 2.4 miles.
 Follow signs to Hidden Falls and then onto Inspiration Point.
 Option 2) Take the Jenny Lake Boat across the lake and avoid hiking the 2.4 miles along the lake shore.
 Follow signs to Hidden Falls and then onto Inspiration Point.

 Going back you can go back the way you came, hiking along the lake shore until you reach Jenny Lake Visitor Center or take the Jenny Lake Shuttle.
 Running every 10-15 minutes, the Jenny Lake Shuttle is a fun little way to end your hike by getting ferried across Jenny Lake.

 - Distance: 3.4 miles one-way without the shuttle | 1.5 miles, one-way with the Jenny Lake Shuttle

 - Elevation Gain: 500 ft